GAMS-dev/TIMES_MIRO/README.md

 This tab allows to select the set of years for which the model will run.
 Those years areoften referred to as *milestone years*.

 ##### DD Files
-The DD Files Tab allows to specify the set of dd files and their order that should be used for the run.
+The DD Files Tab specifies a list of all dd files that is independent from scenarios.

 ##### TIMES Extensions
 This tab allows to enable/disable several TIMES extensions